japila-books/spark-sql-internals/docs/configuration-properties.md

 ## <span id="spark.sql.optimizer.dynamicPartitionPruning.enabled"> spark.sql.optimizer.dynamicPartitionPruning.enabled

-When `true`, Spark SQL will generate predicate for partition column when used as a join key.
+When `true`, Spark SQL will generate predicate for partition column used as a join key.

 Default: `true`